camzillajs101/CloudBoost-docs-JS/docs.md

 *Important note: This section requires knowledge of the basics, which you can find all in [CloudObject and CloudQuery](#cloudobject-and-cloudquery).
 I would recommend not reading this section until you have read the previous one.*<br>

 Since `CloudUser` is used with a pre-existing table, you don't need to create a new one.
-Just initialize like normal and create the variables:
+Just initialize like normal and create the variables.
+##### Constructor
 ```JavaScript
 var user = new CB.CloudUser();
 ```